Providence Salumu

 Prelude Main> :main "http://cs240h.scs.stanford.edu/"

-functionLet's combine simpleHttp
+return functionLet's combine simpleHttp and L.toString into one function

 simpleHttpStr :: String -> IO String